Qualification Concept

 Internationality

 Internationalism is one of the fundamental concepts of the Graduate School GRACE, which is also explicitly promoted.
-For example, a longer stay abroad is mandatory for each GRACE-PhD- student.
+For example, a longer stay abroad is mandatory for each GRACE PhD student.
 Furthermore, the international orientation will be shown by:

-• funding of an guest scientist program
+• funding of a guest scientist program

 • funding of international summer schools

-Curriculum structure
+Curriculum Structure

 As part of the GRACE curriculum, PhD students acquire new scientific and personal skills through participation in events and workshops of the GRACE Science School.